jeffswt/unprettysoup/README.md

 // [<a class="juruo" href="http://example.com/swt" id="link2">swt</a>]
 ```

 Some of these should look familiar, but others are new.
-You may not understand all of them, so let’s look at the arguments to `find_all()`.
+You may not understand all of them, so let's look at the arguments to `find_all()`.

 ##### The `name` argument

-Pass in a value for `name` and you’ll tell Beautiful Soup to only consider tags with certain names.
-Text strings will be ignored, as will tags whose names that don’t match.
+Pass in a value for `name` and you'll tell Beautiful Soup to only consider tags with certain names.
+Text strings will be ignored, as will tags whose names that don't match.

 This is the simplest usage: